 - Keep a layer of fascia and fat on the sidewall laterally to protect the nerves from the mesh.

 Many surgeons nationwide now prefer to do inguinal hernias robotically with the surgery robot.
 Note that while it is called a robot, it is not autonomous, rather it is an elaborate piece of equipment that transmits directly the surgeon's movements at a control console to the instruments which are inside the abdomen.
 One of the reasons why this technique is becoming more widely adopted is that the robotic platform provides very high-definition visualization and precise movements of the instruments.
 In short, it makes laparoscopic surgery much easier to perform.
-The downsides of this approach are that it is most often done by entering the peritoneal cavity and creating a peritoneal flap which is then sutured closed at the end of the procedure -- while this usually has no noticeable downside, it does require general anesthesia, and there have been times when patients have had bowel obstructions or herniation through failures of the peritoneal flap closure.
+The downsides of this approach are that it requires general anesthesa, and is most often done by entering the peritoneal cavity and creating a peritoneal flap which is then sutured closed at the end of the procedure -- while this usually has no noticeable downside, there have been times when patients have had bowel obstructions or herniation through failures of the peritoneal flap closure.

 Dr. Cober's Take: